openHPI/TeachingTeamGuidelines/docs/courseadministration/createcourseiteration.md

 On click, it reveals a text input that allows to enter the **new** course code.
 Click on the "Clone course" button again and the course will be cloned.

-You can access the cloned course right away unter:
+You can access the cloned course right away under:
 https://yourinstance.of.theplatform/new_course_code
 It might take a few seconds until all elements of the course are available.